-Aetna considers K-ras (KRAS) gene (or genetics) analysis medically necessary for predicting non-response to cetuximab in the treatment of metastatic colorectal cancer and small bowel adenocarcinoma (see CPB 352 - Tumor Markers).
+Aetna considers K-ras (KRAS) and N-ras (NRAS) gene (or genetics) analysis medically necessary for predicting non-response to cetuximab in the treatment of metastatic colorectal cancer, anal cancer, and small bowel adenocarcinoma (see CPB 352 - Tumor Markers).

 Colorectal cancer is the second-leading cause of cancer death in the United States.
 It is the nation's third most common cancer accounting for approximately 15 % of all new cancer cases.
 Metastatic disease is present at diagnosis in 30 % of the patients, and about 50 % of early-stage patients will eventually present with metastatic disease.
 For many years, standard treatment of colorectal cancer was 5-fluorouracil (5-FU)-based therapy.
 Recent availability of newer agents, including capecitabine, irinotecan and oxaliplatin, has significantly expanded the options available for the management of patients with advanced colorectal cancer, with consequent improvements in survival.